 **Looking for wheat on ingredient labels

 FALCPA requires that the top 8 allergens be clearly identified, wheat being one of them.
-Derivatives of wheat such as “modified food starch” must clearly indicate that “wheat” is the source when this is the case.
-If there is any doubt about whether a USDA regulated product is complying with FALCPA labeling, the following ingredients may be derived from wheat and need to be avoided or investigated: starch, food starch, modified food starch, dextrin.
+Derivatives of wheat, such as “modified food starch,” must clearly indicate that “wheat” is the source when this is the case.
+If there is any doubt about whether a USDA regulated product is complying with FALCPA labeling, the following ingredients may be derived from wheat and need to be avoided or investigated: starch, food starch, modified food starch, and dextrin.

 Modified from The Quick Start Gluten-Free Diet Guide for Celiac Disease & Non-Celiac Gluten Sensitivity, developed collaboratively in 2013 by: American Celiac Disease Alliance, Celiac Disease Foundation, Celiac Sprue Association, Gluten Intolerance Group, National Foundation for Celiac Awareness.

 This article has been assessed and approved by a Registered Dietitian Nutritionist.